kanongil/tarm/README.md

 ## Usage

 After registration, this plugin enables the `'tarmount'` route handler.
-Note that `inert` is required to be registered as well.
+Note that `@hapi/inert` is required to be registered as well.
 Eg:

 ```js
 await server.register([Inert, Tarm]);